Hamid-Abtahi/django-onlineshop/README.md

-# django-onlineshop

-#  Online Shop Project
+#  django Online Shop Project

 This is an **Online Store Web Application** built with **Django** as the backend framework.
 For the frontend, **Bootstrap** is used for responsive design, and **jQuery** is used for dynamic interactions.